 Although the situation in Rome was not promising, the Paduan supporters continued to solicit evidence of miracles, but only one came to light.
-117 It occurred in the seminary in 1898, and eight priests and a doctor testified in 1923.
+It occurred in the seminary in 1898, and eight priests and a doctor testified in 1923.
 The lack of miracles from laypeople and the nature of the one that was reported suggest that Barbarigo's cult was primarily appealing to the clergy and was particularly strong in his seminary.
 The miracle itself was fairly typical: a seminarian with a delicate constitution fell ill after being caught in a storm, developed a serious fever, and began coughing up blood, at which point the doctors considered him lost.
+His

-His classmates and professors began a novena (a nine-day cycle of prayers seeking special graces) to Barbarigo, and the seminarian consumed a few threads of Barbarigo's clothing each morning, "taking them like my communion."
-118 On the ninth day, as the vigil ended, the young man asked to take communion the following day.
+1 classmates and professors began a novena (a nine-day cycle of prayers seeking special graces) to to take communion the following day.
 In the morning, he was completely healed, and the doctor declared it miraculous and testified that "I was left amazed, because I could not find in him any residual illness."
 This miracle was perfect-plenty of witnesses, no doubts-but insufficient, as two were required for this phase.
 Barbarigo's case would not get a second one.